andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 **6.3 – Match Conflicts**

 6\.3.1 – The match conflict system functions as a court room with vcod.gg admin, supervisors and conflict team acting as judges.
-A match conflict can be made when the result entered by one clan is not accepted by the other.
+A match conflict can be made on Discord when the result entered by one clan is not accepted by the other.

 6\.3.2 – In the conflict, both sides must explain the problem in a short but clear and complete way.
 Both sides should state the match result they claim, and only relevant and proven facts may be mentioned.